jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbtokenstore/write/issuefor.md

   Issues an owner's ERC-20 Tokens that'll be used when claiming tokens.

   @dev
-  Deploys an owner's Token ERC-20 token contract.
+  Deploys a project's ERC-20 token contract.

   @dev
   Only a project owner or operator can issue its token.